-Holistic Community development
+Holistic community development

-Our interventions empower women and girls to participate in decisionmaking, access resources, and contribute to the social, economic, and environmental well-being of their communities.
 To achieve holistic development, HUMANA harnesses the forces of communities, working with them to prioritize needs and solutions to achieve true community-led development.
-Our interventions empower women and girls to participate in decisionmaking, access resources, and contribute to the social, economic, and environmental well-being of their communities.
+Our interventions empower women and girls to participate in decision-making, access resources, and contribute to the social, economic, and environmental well-being of their communities.
 Women and girls work hand-in-hand with men, boys, and local leaders to ensure that inclusive empowerment and development takes place in an enabling environment.